Kenyan study urges changes to international refugee policy

 The Refugee Studies Centre report explains these results as the consequence of varying tax regulations, transport networks, access to capital, and identity issues.
 It advises that “strengthening opportunities and reducing constraints in each of these areas holds the key to enhancing well-being, and improving refugee-host interactions.”
 This policy advice corresponds with Bevelander’s recommendations to “offer early introduction assistance packages that include training in language and specific labor market aspects” to negate the societal costs that arise from refugee poverty and economic exclusion.

-Read more articles on migration policy and migrant-native issues.
+Read more articles on migration policy.

 Contact a topic spokesperson.